Comment on page

 Keywords help you in organizing, sorting and searching your entries.

 Keywords can be added to your entries in a specific field.
 In the entry editor, the keywords field is displayed in the General tab.
 There, you can add new keywords to an entry by typing it in.
-If auto-completion is activated for the field keywords (Options → Preferences → Entry editor), suggestions are given based on existing keywords.
+If auto-completion is activated for the field keywords (File → Preferences → Entry editor), suggestions are given based on existing keywords.

 If some entries have a keyword separator differing from the prescribed one, you can use menu Edit → Find and replace.
 For example, you may want to replace semi-columns (;) by commas (,).
 Select the radio button "Limit to Fields" and type in "keywords" as the relevant field.

 Additionally, the special field values (relevance, priority, etc.) can be added to the keywords field automatically.
 This will allow you to group, sort, and search your library based on the special field values.
-See in Options → Preferences → Entry table the item "Special fields" and select "Synchronize with keywords".
+See in File → Preferences → Entry table the item "Special fields" and select "Synchronize with keywords".

 Select at least one entry and go to Edit → Manage keywords.